Orthopaedic Sports Medicine Fellowship

-- AC Rotation & Axial Fixture: we use this to investigate AC instability.
+- AC Rotation and Axial Fixture: we use this to investigate AC instability.
 The fixture can test for clavicle’s Horizontal (Ant-Post) and Rotation (Ant-Post) motions.

-- Shoulder simulator: Used to simulate shoulder motion with up to 6 actuators to mimic individual shoulder muscles, also complete with a 3D motion capture system.
+- Shoulder Simulator: Used to simulate shoulder motion with up to six actuators to mimic individual shoulder muscles, also complete with a 3D motion capture system.

 With big city amenities in a quaint New England setting, our region offers fellows a range of housing options, great restaurants, shopping and cultural attractions, outdoor activities, and more.

 Qualifications for eligible appointment to the fellowship program:

 - Graduate of a medical school in the United States or Canada accredited by the Liaison Committee on Medical Education (LCME)

 - Graduate or colleges of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA)

 - Graduate of a residency program in the United States or Canada accredited by Accreditation Council for Graduate Medical Education (ACGME)